currawong-project/libcw/docs/notes.md

 cycles (by the control application) or by a top-level processor.
 This is the case because it guarantees that no processors are running when the preset values are set.

-/*********************************
-2. If a processor receives data from a sibling network it is possible that the processors value() function is called from multiple concurrent threads.
-Processors which receive data from sibling networks (e.g. audio_mixer, poly_xform_ctl) should either not implement value() functions or be thread aware in their handling of calls to value().

-Depending on the nature of the processing in the value() function this may not be particularly problematic since a given variable may only be connected to a single source.
-While the value() function may be called from multiple overlapping threads the arguments to each thread will refer to a unique variable.
-The built-in variable update process is carefully designed to exploit this invariant and not modify any process state with the exception of the targetted variable itself.

-The danger in value() function processing is in writing to any process state, or any other variable than the one being reported as changing.
-Likewise it should be recognized that even reading the value of other variables should be done with caution.
-Reading other variables is thread safe in the sense that the internal state of the processor will be safe to traverse.
-The actual value of other variables however may be inconsistent relative to one another, and not the same as when the processors exec() function eventually runs - since they too may be in the process of being updated.

-The purpose of the value() function is to provide a single easy way of picking up changed incoming values without having to test for changed values in the exec() function.
-It shouldn't be used as an alternate exec() function.
-*******/

 Note that the create() and destroy() calls for all processors